kolbyn24/Notes/02 - Secondary Categories/02 - Phishing.md

                 - set up sending profile - host field should be `localhost:25`.
 Add a custom header with the header "X-Mailer" and the value to a single whitespace.
 This will remove the X-Mailer: gophish" header.
                 - Set up user and group - you can bulk upload by having a .csv file in Firstname,lastname,email,title format.
 I would also create a test group.
                 - Set up campaign - url field should be `https://yourdomain/`.
 WARNING: if you do not set a launch date and you submit this section it will start sending out emails.
+                - To create a static webpage, `mkdir /opt/gophish/static/endpoint` then `echo "test" > index.html`, and then visit https://HOSTNAME/static/index.html
 - [ ] Phishing Payloads
                 - [Ivy](https://github.com/optiv/Ivy)
                 - [ScareCrow](https://github.com/optiv/ScareCrow)